stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 05 (P2L1) - Requirements Engineering.md

 ## Software Intensive Systems

 What do we mean when we talk about software systems?
 A software system is really a software _intensive_ system that includes software, hardware, and context in which the system is used.

+## Software Quality

+Based on what we discussed about software intensive systems, software quality is not just a function of our software but also the user experience provided by our deliverable.